ehendrix23/tesla_dashcam/README.rst

     - New: Option --text_overlay_fmt to set the overlay text for the video.
 Contributed by JakeShirley
     - New: Option --timestamp_format for formatting timestamps.
     - New: Option --sentry_offset to set the start and end offset based on Sentry event timestamp.
     - New: Option --merge_template to allow merging of video files grouped based on this.
-Resulting movie filename be based on this template.
+Resulting movie filename will be based on this template.
     - New: Option --set_moviefile_timestamp to set the video file timestamp on the OS to start, end, or time of Sentry event.
     - New: Option --keep-events to keep event video files after they have been merged into a video.
     - New: Option --display_ts to show timestamps in the text output.
 This does not impact video output but is handy when using a monitor option.
 Contributed by croadfeldt